 All DOE SSL funding opportunity announcements (FOAs) and project selections align with the priorities and targets detailed in the Lighting R&D Opportunities document.
 DOE lighting R&D projects are competitively selected and cost-shared projects that explore complex science challenges that stand in the way of further improvements in efficacy and performance.
 Solicitations for R&D funding are issued annually.
 R&D partners and projects are selected based on factors such as energy savings potential, likelihood of success, and alignment with the Lighting R&D Opportunities document.

 - View recent project selections

-- Learn more about current LED and OLED projects
+- Learn more about current DOE-funded advanced lighting R&D Projects

 - View Research Highlights to learn about major progress and breakthroughs resulting from DOE-funded research projects

 - Find out about R&D Program Impacts